Furnace Sounds You Shouldn’t Ignore

 Most, if not all, furnaces make booming sounds.
 Oftentimes it’s the sound of your ducts expanding and contracting to push air through your home.
 What you should be on the lookout for are excessively loud booms.
 If you hear a boom that sounds like it could shake your HVAC system, pay attention to it.
 Those loud booms could be caused by too much gas being released when the furnace ignites.
 As we mentioned before, small booms are not a problem and very normal for furnace ignition, large booms can put stress on your furnace and surrounding HVAC equipment.
 If you’re hearing loud booms on a consistent basis, call your HVAC contractor as soon as possible.

-A furnace sound you should never ignore is metallic scraping.
+One of the furnace sounds you should never ignore is metallic scraping.
 If you hear something akin to grinding gears, nails on a chalkboard, or metal scraping against more metal, it likely means you have a problem with the blower wheel of the furnace.
 This noise could mean a few things in relation to the blower wheel.
 It could mean the wheel is loose, in which case you would need an HVAC technician to come in, disassemble your system, and refit the wheels.
 Or, it could mean your wheel is entirely broken.
 If the blower wheel is broken, your whole system will not work.
 If you hear a scarping noise coming from your furnace, call an HVAC technician immediately.
 A loose or broken blower wheel can cause damage to your whole system.

 Every once in a while, your furnace will rattle, a short, sporadic rattle is common and shouldn’t be cause for concern.
 If you’re hearing a constant rattle, that’s a furnace sound you shouldn’t ignore.
 A constant rattling could mean your motor or fan is worn or broken.
 If the rattling is getting louder over time, that could be noise of complete system failure.